omeshapasan2/movie-finder-app/readme.md

 ```

 🚀 Upcoming Features
-- 🔄 Cloud Sync – Keep your favourites synced on all logged-in devices

 - 🌓 Theme Toggle – Switch between dark and light mode
 - 📺 TV Series Support – Browse and favourite your favourite shows